Reading reflection #4 (due Oct 13)

 - Describe how the author makes and/or supports their claim with three examples.

-Your responses can be submitted anytime before the lecture on June 14 to the reading reflection on Canvas.
+Your responses can be submitted anytime before the end of lecture on Oct 13 to Andrew in class.

 This reading reflection is worth 5% (5 points) of your final grade.

 - 0.5 points for submitting your reading with highlights as requested above.

 - 1.5 points for a clear, concise and appropriate statement of what the author is claiming.

 - 3 points are given for three examples and descriptions of how the author makes and/or supports their claim (1 points per example and description).
 Examples use a standard citation format and indicating a page or paragraph number.

 - You only need to complete two reflections over the term.

 - There are seven available.